Alfakynz/Shortcuts/readme.md

 ## Requirements
 ### hack.bat
 You need to install [nircmd](https://www.nirsoft.net/utils/nircmd.html) and add it to your system's PATH.
-Else, you can remove this following line : `nircmd sendkeypress alt+enter`.

 ### npm_start.bat
 You need to have [npm](https://www.npmjs.com/) (or [node.js](https://nodejs.org/en/download/)).